iimrx/data-analysis-workflow/README.md

 ```python
 nano code/configurations/PostgreSQL_Config.py
 ```
-Then after adding your configurations, excute the code by running the following command:
+Then after adding your configurations and downloaded needed packages(requirements.txt), excute the code by running the following command:
 ```python
 cd code/
 ```